Do you want to make fall-off-the-bone ribs in half the time with no fuss? Read on.

 - Pour soy sauce and water into the pan.
 Add the ginger and orange juice and stir.

 - Place a raised rack inside a pan with sides at least 2 inches high.
-Pat the ribs with paper towels until they are dry and place them on the rack.
+Pat the ribs with paper towels until they are dry.
+Remove the membrane from the underside of the ribs and then place the ribs on the rack.
 Rub the ribs on both sides with oil and season with salt and pepper.

 - Cover the ribs tightly with foil.
 Place covered ribs on the middle rack in the oven and bake for 1 ½ hours.